 Butler’s concept of the ‘differential allocation of grievability’ (Butler, 2004, ix) offers a path to understand this lack of consideration for carework linked to loss and non-human beings, as these lives are already lost or because they are deemed ‘lose-able’ (Butler, 2009).
 This may also explain the modest body of work exploring carework linked to the elderly, nearer to the end of their life, compared with younger children, ultimately encouraging us to challenge the normative, anthropocentric, neoliberal frameworks which render some lives more lose-able than others (Redmalm, 2015).
-These hierarchies have implications which apply more broadly to care giving and to care receiving – not only they cement the view that some are more deserving of being cared for than others but they risk constructing the lives of caregivers themselves as little deserving in a societal context which values productive work over reproductive work and constructs the paid worker as the ideal citizen (Fraser, 2013).
+These hierarchies have implications which apply more broadly to care giving and to care receiving – not only they cement the view that some beings are more deserving of being cared for than others but they risk constructing the lives of caregivers themselves as little deserving in a societal context which values productive work over reproductive work and constructs the paid worker as the ideal citizen (Fraser, 2013).

 Conclusion: taking stock and exploring new avenues for research on carers in HE

 In this article, we have examined the English language literature on carers in academia.
 Academic discourses, like all discourses, are performative rather than iterative (Foucault, 1969).
-Thus, by giving or withdrawing visibility and credibility to some ideas, these discourses hinder produce social and cognitive justice (Visvanathan, 1997).
+Thus, by giving or withdrawing visibility and credibility to some ideas, these discourses can affect social and cognitive justice (Visvanathan, 1997).

-Carers in academia is a young but growing field, and one that is small but rich when it comes to shedding the new light on higher education and the articulation of personal and working/studying lives, ‘productive’ and ‘reproductive’ work.
+Carers in academia is a young but growing field, and one that is small but rich when it comes to shedding new light on higher education and the articulation of personal and working/studying lives, ‘productive’ and ‘reproductive’ work.
 It is also one which, through its associations with reproductive and women’s work remains relatively marginalised.
-However, as highlighted in the article, some authorial voices have emerged, particularly so since the late 2000s.
+However, as highlighted in the article, some authorial voices have emerged, particularly so since the 2000s.
 Gazing into the field of carers in academia, we observed that extent research is geared towards mothers, particularly student mothers and, more rarely, academic mothers, although we should note the existence to a large body of work on women's academic careers which, as discussed earlier, was not included in the review due to its lack of focus on care work.
 Compared with mothers, fathers and other male carers are broadly ignored.
 This invisibility is even more staggering when it comes to disabled, BME and LGBTQ+ carers, whether male, female or non-binary.
 More often than not, we found that research on carers often adopts the heteronormative family model in mind.
 Work endorsing an intersectional approach remains unusual.
 Sample of participants are not always diverse.
 When they are, intersectional identities are not always foregrounded.
 It could be argued that the focus on specific socio-demographic groupings such as women risks reinforcing the view that care work is the burden of the dominees, with the literature unintentionally risking naturalising the linkage between care work and heterosexual femininity.

-Related to the type of caring responsibilities, we also noted that care work other than parenting for healthy, abled children tends to be ignored, with scarce literature on those caring for an elderly or ill relative or friend.
+Related to the type of caring responsibilities considered in the literature, we also noted that care work other than parenting for healthy, abled children tends to be ignored, with scarce literature on those caring for an elderly or ill relative or friend.
 Likewise, studies of care work related to non-humans and to bringing life into the world or to end of life and loss (including miscarriages and stillbirths) are very much inexistent in the literature about HE.